 Sometimes I just need soup.
 It’s warm, healthy, and a nice change of pace for dinner.
 I even love it in the summer — weird, I know!
 This particular soup is very easy to make and contains tons of veggies.
 The Bayou Boys all eat it too (everyone but Little Miss Bayou — she doesn’t eat Mexican food at all).
 Also, your house will smell divine while it all cooks.
+Keep in mind that this post has affiliate links.
+If you purchase something with one of my links, I may receive a small commision (thank you!).

 I make this soup in my Le Creuset Oval 6.75 Qt Dutch Oven.
 This is my absolute favorite thing to cook with in my kitchen.
 Le Creuset lasts forever, and they are an enameled cast iron.
 Cooking on with these pots is a dream.
 They give a beautiful browning effect, when you’re cooking the chicken.
 However, when you add the broth, all of that flavor lifts off the pan and goes into your food.
 They also hold heat for a long time, so I make this soup ahead of time and let it stay warm until we are ready to eat.
 These pots also go into the oven!